Why Should We Care About Inflammation?

 • COPD, Chronic Obstructive Pulmonary Disease

 Why Is Chronic Inflammation Such a Problem Today?

 As is usually the case, the SAD “Standard American Diet,” lifestyle, and environmental choices are responsible for our health.
 We eat too much toxic food, we are dependent on synthetic chemicals that stress our bodies, and we struggle to combat pathogens that tax our immune systems.

-Our body responds to this onslaught by activating our defenses, releasing white bloods cells, dilating our arteries, and allowing rapid transport of pathogen-killing chemicals.
+Our body responds to this onslaught by activating our defenses, releasing white blood cells, dilating our arteries, and allowing rapid transport of pathogen-killing chemicals.
 Unfortunately, when inflammation becomes chronic these beneficial chemicals and compounds overload our bodies, destroy healthy tissues, and create major problems.

 The conventional response to inflammatory disease often includes steroids like prednisone and non-steroidal anti-inflammatory drugs or “NSAIDs” like Aleve.
 While these chemicals can produce results, they–like all synthetic drugs–have guaranteed side effects.
-These hazards may include: weight gain, intestinal bleeding, heart attack, kidney disease, blurred vision, stomach pain, fatigue and sensitivity to light.
+These hazards may include weight gain, intestinal bleeding, heart attack, kidney disease, blurred vision, stomach pain, fatigue, and sensitivity to light.

 Somehow we’ve become conditioned to believe that risking life as a blind obese vampire on dialysis with Crohn’s Disease and a triple by-pass is normal.